wwuoti/blog/src/posts/blog/reaper-wayland.md

 Still nothing.
 When opening right-click menus or new windows, the `HWND__` constructor is called.
 But not on mouse hover.

 So likely this is caused by the tooltip being created as a part of Reaper's internal code.
 Tooltips are quite simple, and maybe there's nothing SWELL-related code in them.
-So REAPER just creates the new tooltip and its HWND__, after which the first time it's seen in SWELL is when the window is set to visible.
+So Reaper just creates the new tooltip and its window handle, after which the first time it's seen in SWELL is when the window is set to visible.

 But that's not what I want.
 Ideally I would have access to the parent window while creating the tooltip so I could set it correctly as a transient window.

-Although whenever a tooltip is created the `swell_oswindow_manage` function is called, and that's where the tooltip *does* already exist as a `HWND` object.
+Although whenever a tooltip is created the `swell_oswindow_manage` function is called, and that's where the tooltip *does* already exist as a window handle (`HWND`) object.

-Of course it might be possible to detect the tooltip based on some info in the HWND object, then keep track of

-But that would move functionality out from REAPER and into SWELL a bit too much in my opinion.
+Of course it might be possible to detect the tooltip based on some info in the window handle.
+Then, by also keeping track of Reaper's main window you could manually it as the parent window for the tooltip window inside SWELL.
+But that would move functionality out from Reaper and into SWELL a bit too much in my opinion.

-This isn't really even the biggest issue with the dialogs.

 #### One last thing with dialogs

 Now when the playhead moves, if a dialog is open in the edit view, it gets cut off.

-Same happens if it's overlayed on top of a db meter.
+Same happens if it's overlayed on top of a db meter:

 ![](images/reaper_wayland/menu_cropped.png)